ericwbailey/ericwbailey.website/source/writing/comic-sans-is-a-good-typeface-actually.md

 Comic Sans is not a silver bullet.
 It does not “solve” Dyslexia, Dyscalculia, and other language processing conditions.
 It may help some people read, but that does not mean it works for everyone.
 More on this in a bit.

-Language processing disorders manifest in many different ways, and the disability community is not a monolith.
+Language processing conditions manifest in many different ways, and the disability community is not a monolith.
 It’s also bad practice to think about disabilities as a problem with a binary solution, as well as a problem to solve altogether.

 The best way to know if your design works for Dyslexic people?
 Ask them.